sundflux/webvaloa/README.md

 ### Adding extensions

-*Do NOT include outside extensions or libraries in root `composer.json`*.
+Do not include outside extensions or libraries in root `composer.json`*.
 This should be updated only from the Webvaloa repository.

 Composer merge plugin is included, and will include following files if found: